YaBoyBigPat/Python-Web-Scraper/README.md

 Hello, I'm excited to post projects here!

-This is my first python project following the video tutorial from Dataquest, "Web Scraping NBA Stats With Python: Data Project" on YouTube that attempts to scrape player data, clean it, and make it usable for machine learning to see if we can accurately predict players MVP ranking. https://www.youtube.com/watch?v=JGQGd-oa0l4&t=704s
+This is my first python project following the idea from Dataquest, "Web Scraping NBA Stats With Python: Data Project" which attempts to scrape player data, clean it, and make it usable for machine learning to see if we can accurately predict players MVP ranking. https://www.youtube.com/watch?v=JGQGd-oa0l4&t=704s

-Even though this project was done by following a YouTube tutorial (I did my best to follow along line by line so I could thoroughly learn and understand the project).
+Even though this project was done by following a tutorial, I followed along line by line so I could thoroughly learn and understand the project.
 I ran into my own challenges with this project and had to make changes along the way so it could work for me (which I expand on more down below).
 This project helped me learn about using python imports, pandas, web scraping techniques, data cleaning, debugging, and machine learning.
-I also learned a lot about communication through the command terminal.
+I also learned a lot about communication through the command terminal and using Git.
 I plan on modifying it more so that it can also be used in Tableau for data analysis, seeing which stat columns work together when trying to improve the model's accuracy.

 # Quick Project Overview